dubcat/PathOfExile/README.md

 ### The Sarn Ramparts (49-61)

-- Ding Level 50

 - Go to The Sarn Encampment

 ### The Sarn Encampment

-- Have around 1490 Life
+- Have around 1300 Life

 - Go to The Toxic Conduits